Dillon-Plummer/KNN-supplier-risk-classifier/README.md

 ```

 Use the sidebar to upload a CSV file containing your supplier data and choose
 the number of neighbors used in the KNN classifier.
-Results are updated
+If no file is uploaded, the
-automatically once your data is loaded.
-After the classification report, a live
+app generates sample data based on slider settings for quick testing.
+After the
-Seaborn pairplot of the predicted risk levels is displayed for interactive
+classification report, a live Seaborn pairplot of the predicted risk levels is
-exploration.
+displayed for interactive exploration.

 ## Example Output